mikojo/CloudSec-Terraform-Project/README.md

 * An AWS Account
 * S3 bucket for terraform backend state files.
 The bucket name must be unique, so you cannot use what is in this repository
-* Domain name
-* ACMS certificate for the Domain name

 ## Configuration files